otakakot/repository-dispatch/README.md

 # repository-dispatch

-Create a repository dispatch event using the GitHub Apps token.
+Create a repository dispatch event using the GitHub Apps Token.

 ## Go Install